 A: We offer hikes at a number of different levels so there really is something for everyone.
 You will enjoy the activities much more if you get in shape ahead of time.
 Check with your health care provider if you have questions about your ability to participate.
 Our hike leaders are experienced in helping people of all levels have an enjoyable day.
 The A hikes are usually challenging enough for most participants.

 Q: What overnight activities are planned?

 A: In addition to daily hikes, August Camp may offer an overnight car-camping trip or backpack each week.
-A list of hikes and other activities will be posted on our Activities Page once the hike leaders have completed their planning for the current year’s camp.
+A list of hikes and other activities will be posted on our Activities Section once the hike leaders have completed their planning for the current year’s camp.

 Q: Do we need to bring guidebooks for hiking?

 A: No, there is no need to have your own personal maps and guidebooks.
 However, if you are interested in familiarizing yourself with the area ahead of time, refer to the guidebooks listed on the Hike List page.

 Around Camp Questions

 Q: What kind of medical facilities are available at August Camp?